 - Borochin, Paul (2014).
 When Does a Merger Create Value?
 Using Option Prices to Elicit Market Beliefs.
 Financial Management 43.

 Recent Working Papers

 - Borochin, Paul, and John Knopf, Do Managers Seek Control and Entrenchment?
 Semifinalist for the Best Paper Award in Corporate Finance, Financial Management Association 2016.
 Under review at Journal of Corporate Finance.

 Abstract: At the IPO date, thrifts have a uniquely diffuse ownership structure and regulatory environment.
 This allows us to perform a natural experiment to test whether managers seek to entrench themselves.
 We find strong evidence that managers seek the level of ownership commonly associated with entrenchment (20% to 30%).
 Also, managers exploit the regulatory environment, by increasing ownership during the five years of takeover protection.
 This suggests that takeover fears are a strong driver of insider ownership.
 Finally, we find that managers issue less equity, make shares less liquid and maintain higher debt ratios to support their pursuit of entrenchment.

-Abstract: High standard deviations of the volatility premium, implied volatility innovations, of the volatility term structure spread predict low underlying returns.
+Abstract: High standard deviations of the volatility premium, implied volatility innovations, and of the volatility term structure spread in equity options predict low underlying returns.
 This return predictability is not explained by the levels of these three variables, volatility of volatility, or other known firm characteristics, or by risk factor models.
 We find support for interpreting the standard deviations of these option-based measures as forward-looking proxies of heterogeneous beliefs.
 The negative relationship between our three measures and future underlying returns is consistent with the Miller (1977) result that divergence of investor opinions leads to lower expected returns.